nwilson314/stash/README.md

 7. frontend is snappy & minimalistic, no over-engineering.
 8. keep it personal, avoid corporate “enterprise” style.
 9. all changes must improve the experience: faster saves, easier retrieval, more useful content.
 10. if in doubt, ask, “would i actually use this daily?” if no, it’s not worth it.

----

-## 7️⃣ user auth

-to share stash with friends, we introduce a simple registration/login flow:
-- **user accounts**: store username, hashed password, etc.
-- **login/registration**: minimal forms or invite-based.
-- **token-based auth**: generate a token (jwt or similar) on login.
-- **private stash**: each user sees only their own links.

----
+11. **"just keep shipping"** - iterate, don’t stall.

-## 8️⃣ next steps
+## 9️⃣ next steps

-1. finalize user auth in the backend and integrate in the web ui.
+1. build api key store in order to reenable the mobile shortcut capture
+2. build ability to "unread" a link
-2. build a barebones browser extension (one-click `/save`).
+3. build a barebones browser extension (one-click `/save`).
-3. experiment with ai summarization (maybe `post /summarize`).
+4. experiment with ai summarization (maybe `post /summarize`).
-4. keep refining the tabbed sveltekit ui & read-tracking.
+5. keep refining the tabbed sveltekit ui & read-tracking.

-that’s it. ephemeral & frictionless.
+that's it. ephemeral & frictionless.